 In May, Pat Frazier became the National Youth Poet Laureate—the first ever from Chicago—after being named the city’s Youth Poet Laureate last September.
-Inspired by poets like Gwendolyn Brooks and Safia Elhillo and her activism work with Assata’s Daughters—an intergenerational collective based in Washington Park that organizes actions around the city—Frazier’s first book of poetry, Graphite, will be out this September via Haymarket Books.
-In a conversation with the Weekly, Frazier talks about the intersection of her literary and organizing work.
+Inspired by poets like Gwendolyn Brooks and Safia Elhillo and their own activism work with Assata’s Daughters—an intergenerational collective based in Washington Park that organizes actions around the city—Frazier’s first book of poetry, Graphite, will be out this September via Haymarket Books.
+In a conversation with the Weekly, Frazier talks about the intersection of their literary and organizing work.
 This interview has been edited for length and clarity.

 In a recent interview with Chicago Magazine you mentioned you can’t go back to where you grew up—the Ida B. Wells Homes—because they’re no longer there.
 Can you elaborate on the impact of feeling like you can’t go back to somewhere and what that means going forward?